forinda/nuxt-swal/README.md

 Find and replace all on all files (CMD+SHIFT+F):
 - Name: @nuxt/swal
 - Package name: @nuxt/swal
-- Description: My new Nuxt module
+- Description: @nuxt/swal is a sweetalert2 plugin for nuxtjs
 -->

 # @nuxt/swal